 Fewer states pay parents to care for their children (under 18) with disabilities when the family earns too much money to qualify for Medicaid.

-Government money for stay-at-home mothers might prove to be a more fruitful angle than chasing after temporary compensation available through paid family leave and unemployment programs.
+Government money for stay-at-home mothers might prove to be a more fruitful approach than pursuing temporary compensation through paid family leave and unemployment programs.

 Paid Family Leave